drthgz/Enterprise_IT_Operations_Agent/docs/submission_draft.md

 ---

 ## Deployment & Cost Considerations
-The deployment roadmap (see `docs/deployment_strategy.md`) targets three surfaces:
+The deployment roadmap (see `docs/deployment_strategy.md`) now spans three surfaces:
 1. **Try ADK Web / Gradio Prototype:** Already functional for supervised demos.
-2. **Streamlit Dashboard (planned):** Provides an authenticated executive view that reuses the existing Python code path without front-end engineering overhead.
+2. **Streamlit Dashboard:** Desktop-friendly UI for stakeholders; the same code powers the Cloud Run service.
-3. **Cloud Run (future):** Containerized Streamlit or ADK service with secure secret management and Cloud Monitoring hooks.
+3. **Cloud Run:** Deployed as `it-ops-observability`, with the Gemini key stored in Secret Manager and configuration in `docs/deployment_guide.md`.
+The service runs privately to avoid anonymous usage; judges can reproduce it via the guide or request temporary access.

 Cost assumptions (documented in `docs/cost_estimate.md`) rely on free-tier GPU/CPU usage for development plus measured Gemini API consumption for the supervisor calls.
 We track these assumptions to set expectations for enterprise adoption.